 Miranda smiles again, it is a deceptive smile, it is deceptive in its innocence, for I know what is going on behind those gray eyes of hers.
-Miranda has get them on her hook.
+Miranda has got them on her hook.
 They will follow her.
 She is reeling them in.

 “That’s a long story, but not for the bar scene, care to come by to my place?”
 She asks, and the two girls jump at the chance.

 I sink into my seat.
-Their destruction and rebirth has begun.
+Their destruction and rebirth have begun.
 The next time I shall see those two sweet flirtatious children will be in a bar much like this one, in black leather clothes with hate on their minds.
 Miranda will have converted them to her strange perverted cause.
 It is done.
-The rest of the evening is pure formality.
+The rest of the evening is a pure formality.
 No woman who has gone home with Miranda has ever returned the same.

 I know not what that cause is, and until today I didn’t really care.
-Until today Miranda was just another psychopathic weirdo I observed during my after work drinking.
+Until today Miranda was just another psychopathic weirdo I observed during my after-work drinking.

 Why is today different?
-It is different because I saw my sister yesterday, and she was wearing a black leather arm band, the same as all of Miranda’s girls wear.
+It is different because I saw my sister yesterday, and she was wearing a black leather armband, the same as all of Miranda’s girls wear.
 They have a club where they meet.
 Miranda shows up there once a month and they have a girl’s night.
 No one knows where it is, and most people think it’s an urban legend.
-I asked my sister how she got the black arm band… and she smiled that shockingly innocent and malign smile that Miranda has perfected.
+I asked my sister how she got the black armband… and she smiled that shockingly innocent and malign smile that Miranda has perfected.
 Then I knew, I knew, Miranda Eithné had gotten to her.
 I am beside myself with grief.

 Just as I am wallowing in my feeling of powerlessness Miranda looks at me from the front door.
 She looks at me with recognition.
 She knows who I am.
 I shudder over my whiskey.
 “Just a minute,” she says to the girls, “wait outside.”
-They do as they are commanded, since they are now obedient soldiers in Miranda’s army of hate.
+They do as they are commanded since they are now obedient soldiers in Miranda’s army of hate.